Lauriche-Git/How-To-Connect-To-Your-EC2-in-AWS/README.md

 ##

 ### 🥈Connect to machine
-1. Selct RDP in the connection options
+1. Select RDP in the connection options
 2. Download remote desktop file
 3. Get password using key pair
 4. Launch download RDP and connect using password